-For existing buildings, a simple 25 degree test using the BRE guidelines, as identified in the diagram below :
+For existing buildings, This can be established by undertaking a simple 25 degree 'rule of thumb' test using the BRE guidelines, as identified in the diagram below on the next page:

 From a point 2 metres above ground level at the horizontal centre of the protected window draw a line perpendicular to the window and at an angle of 25 degrees to the horizontal (see the drawing above).
 If the proposed development cuts this line then it is likely to interfere with the diffuse skylight enjoyed by the existing building.
-This being the case the proposal is
+This being the case the proposal is likely to cause problems of loss of light and it will be necessary to undertake a detailed sunlight and daylight assessment.